MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/managing-secrets.md

 polykey secrets create <filePath> <vaultName>:<secretName>
 ```

-:::info
+:::info Info

-The `<filePath>` for the file you are trying to create a secret from can
+The `<filePath>` for the file you are trying to create a secret from can either
-either be a working directory filepath or a root path.
-Also notice that we
+be a working directory filepath or a root path.
+Also notice that we either have
-either have 1 space of seperation or a `:` between command arguments usually.
+1 space of seperation or a `:` between command arguments usually.

 :::

-#### Example Usage of `polykey secrets create`
+#### Example usage

 ```bash
 polykey secrets create ./API_ACCESS_KEY.txt my-api-vault:API_ACCESS_KEY